BitBelle/JS-Practice/AsynchronousProgramming/README.md

 ### Callback Hell: When Callbacks become complicated

+*Callback hell* refers to the situation in JavaScript where multiple nested callbacks create complex, deeply nested code; "pyramid of doom".

 Callbacks work well for simple cases, but they can become hard to manage when we need to perform multiple asynchronous tasks in a sequence.